etnic-elab/points_verts/README.md

 flutter build appbundle
 ```

-# App Icons and images
+# App assets and icons
-Due to copyright issues:
-Below assets, files and folders are not the official assets, files and folders being used in production and only function as placeholders
+Due to copyright issues => below assets, files and folders are not the official assets, files and folders being used in production and these only function as placeholders

 Android:
 ```